Nasarawa govt reviews scholarship grant for law, disabled students

 Also to benefit from the gesture are students with disabilities studying various courses in tertiary schools.

-This was disclosed by the executive secretary of the state scholarship board, Hajiya Sa’adatu Yahaya at a press conference marking the flag-off of disbursement of verve cards for the 2020/21 bursary awards to indigenes of the state studying in institutions of higher learning.
+This was disclosed to the executive secretary of the state scholarship board, Hajiya Sa’adatu Yahaya at a press conference marking the flag-off of disbursement of verve cards for the 2029/21 bursary awards to indigenes of the state studying in institutions of higher learning.

 She said the gesture would also be extended to other students to ease their learning in their respective institutions.

-According to her, Governor Abdullahi Sule reviewed the law students’ scholarship grants from N100,000 to N3000, 000 following several appeals by the students.
+According to her, Governor Abdullahi Sule reviewed the law student’s scholarship grant from N100,000 to N3000, 000 following several appeals by the students.

-She said the scholarship grant for disabled students has been jacked up to N30,000 from its initial N10,000, while other indigent students are to collect N20,000 instead of N10,000 respectively.
+She said the scholarship grant for disabled students has been increased to N30,000 from its initial N10,000, while other indigent students are to collect N20,000 instead of N10,000 respectively.

 She said the governor also approved the sponsorship of some students to study courses such as engineering, medicine and nursing that are relevant to the state abroad.